 CAPE SPLIT HIKE

 In the early fall, the Chapel takes a group on a day-trip to hike Cape Split, an iconic Nova Scotia trail.
-The five hour hike is one of the province’s most famous look offs.
-At the tip of the Cape, hikers can receive Holy Communion, enjoy a picnic lunch, take in the stunning view, and explore.
+The four-hour hike is one of the province’s most famous look offs.
+At the tip of the Cape, hikers can enjoy a picnic lunch, take in the stunning view of the Bay of Fundy, receive Holy Communion (optional), and explore.
 The trip is a great way to meet new friends and see some of Nova Scotia.

 Over Thanksgiving Weekend, the Chapel heads to St. Anne’s Camp in the Annapolis Valley.
 It’s a relaxing weekend with opportunities to hike, canoe, reflect, study, and of course cook a Thanksgiving meal together.
 The retreat is not ‘religiously’ heavy, and is open to all, especially those not able to get home for Thanksgiving.